EventCalc – Data We Collect

 Stuff You Give Us

 If you ask us to send you an reminder you have to give us a way to contact you so we can send you the reminder.
 That is either in the form of an email or a phone number for SMS messages.
 It is also possible that you could put some PII in the message for the reminder (like a name).
 We only use that information to send you the reminder.
 We don’t and will not ever share or sell that information with anyone else.
 We keep it in our database and that is where it stays until we have sent all the reminders you asked for.
-Our trash robot then removes the record of the reminder from the database within two weeks of the last one being sent.
-Normally, it happens much faster than that.
+Our trash robot then removes the record of the reminder from the database within a week of the last one being sent.
+Trash day is once a week.

 You might ask us to never send you another email or message.
 If you do that, we store your address in a way that makes it impossible for us to read it*.
 We do that because to ensure that we never send you another email we have to store it but at the same time, we don’t want to know what that email is.
 So how do we do that?
 We use a one-way cryptographic function called a “hash”.
 We hash your email address which turns it into something that looks like this: